Pacer (album): Recording

 Pacer was recorded at seven studios in total, with different engineers each time.
-The track "Tipp City" was used from the original session at Easley Studios, recorded in February 1995 and engineered by Doug Easley and Davis McCain.
+The track "Tipp City" was used from the original session at Easley-McCain Studios, recorded in February 1995 and engineered by Doug Easley and Davis McCain.
 The Amps' next session was with engineer Steve Albini at his Chicago studio.
 Deal had previously worked with Albini on the Pixies' Surfer Rosa and the Breeders' Pod releases.
 The Amps and Albini recorded songs including further versions of "Tipp City", which are unreleased, and "Hoverin"; an earlier version of the latter song had previously been released on the Breeders' "Divine Hammer" single in October 1993.
 Other recording sessions, whose various engineers included Bryce Goggin and John Agnello, took place at studios in Long Island and Woodstock, New York, as well as Dayton, Los Angeles, and Dublin, Ireland.

 In a 1996 interview, Deal said that for Pacer, she focused on the vocals: "Usually, I tend to spend more time with the instruments.
 Last Splash had quite a few instrumentals and quite a few songs where I might say five words.
 [On Pacer, the] songs are all vocal-heavy.
 The vocal leads, and if you take the vocal away, you don't have much of a song."
 The sound of the album has been described as "lo-fi".